frontendwizards/Frontend-Challenges/README.md

 ## How to Check if Your Solution (UI) Is Accessible

+You can use automated accessibility checkers like **axe-core** to detect most accessibility issues.

+For more information, check out [this article](https://larsmagnus.co/blog/how-to-test-for-accessibility-with-axe-core-in-next-js-and-react).

+Also :

 - Test your app with a keyboard to ensure full keyboard navigation
 - Add ARIA labels to make your app understandable by screen readers
 - Use [Claude](https://claude.ai/new) for a final accessibility check

-You can use automated accessibility checkers like **axe-core** to detect most accessibility issues.

-For more information, check out [this article](https://larsmagnus.co/blog/how-to-test-for-accessibility-with-axe-core-in-next-js-and-react).

 > [!NOTE]
 > axe-core is already included in the starter template.